 Definition - What does Chemical Pregnancy mean?

-A chemical pregnancy is a very early miscarriage that occurs after a woman has tested positive for pregnancy, but before it can be seen on an ultrasound.
+A chemical pregnancy is a very early miscarriage that occurs after a woman has tested positive for pregnancy, but before it can be verified on an ultrasound examination.

 FertilitySmarts explains Chemical Pregnancy